MullinsLab/phylobook/README.md

 Set the permissions for a user or group.
 Phylobook uses the default permissions provided by a custom permission object in Django.
 Of these permissions, only two matter to Phylobook:  "Can change project" and "Can view project".
 If a user or group has "Can change project" permission, then they are able to have access to the full set of annotation tools and can edit and save changes.
 Users or groups with "Can view project" permission are only able to view the projects contents and have no ability to save any new information.

 <img src="md_images/set_permissions.png">

+Save any permission changes and then click "VIEW SITE" in the upper right corner to return to the main Phylobook site project list.

 ---------